Family-Friendly Green Adventures at the Waste Management Phoenix Open

 One of the most popular activities is the chip-and-throw game, where participants try to place items into the correct compost or recycling bins.
 Think of it as mini-golf meets environmental education.
 Kids love the competitive element, and parents love that their children are actually learning something valuable while having fun at a major sporting event.

 A free water bottle refill station is also available at the Green Scene, allowing families to conserve water while saving money on bottled drinks during the day.
-The PGA Tour events are a great opportunity to teach your kids about sustainability while also lightening their wallets, a benefit that any parent can appreciate.
+The PGA Tour events are a great opportunity to teach your kids about sustainability while also lighting their wallets, a benefit that any parent can appreciate.

 Balancing the Party Scene with Family Zones